SaaS Platform Examples - Inspiration & Best Practices

 White-label course platform for training institutes

-An edtech company built a white-label SaaS platform enabling training institutes to offer their own branded learning environment.
-The platform supports video lessons, quizzes, certificates, and progress tracking.
-Each organisation receives its own subdomain with customised branding, while the underlying infrastructure is shared for cost efficiency and easy maintenance across all tenants.
+An edtech company built a white-label SaaS platform enabling training institutes to offer their own branded learning environment without developing software themselves.
+The platform supports video lessons with adaptive streaming, interactive quizzes, digital certificates, and detailed progress tracking per participant.
+Each organisation receives its own subdomain with fully customised branding, colours, and logo, while the underlying infrastructure is shared for cost efficiency.
+SCORM compatibility enables easy import of existing course content.
+The API allows institutes to connect the platform with their own website and student administration.
+The platform now serves more than 40 training institutes with a combined 25,000 active students.

-- White-label configuration with custom domain and branding
+- White-label configuration with custom subdomain, branding, colours, and logo for a fully branded learning environment

-- API for integration with external LMS systems
+- API for integration with external LMS systems, student administration, and training institute websites

 Key takeaways

-- Multi-tenant architecture is essential for scalability and cost efficiency in SaaS platforms.
+- Multi-tenant architecture with row-level security is essential for scalability and cost efficiency in SaaS platforms.

 - Niche SaaS solutions that solve specific industry problems often achieve higher conversion than generic tools.

-- Compliance and security must be built in from day one, not treated as an afterthought.
+- Compliance and security must be built into the architecture from day one, not treated as an afterthought.

-- White-label capabilities broaden your market by enabling partners and resellers.
+- White-label capabilities significantly broaden your market by enabling partners, resellers, and agencies as sales channels.

-- A solid API layer enables integrations with existing systems and increases platform adoption.
+- A solid API layer enables integrations with existing systems and increases platform adoption among potential customers.

 How MG Software can help

-MG Software has extensive experience designing and building scalable SaaS platforms.
-From initial architecture and multi-tenant database design to subscription management and API integrations — we guide you through the entire journey.
-Our expertise in cloud-native technologies ensures your platform grows with your customer base without compromising on performance or security.
+MG Software has extensive experience designing and building scalable SaaS platforms that are ready for growth.
+From initial architecture and multi-tenant database design to subscription management, onboarding flows, and API integrations, we guide you through the entire journey from concept to production.
+Our team has built SaaS platforms for industries ranging from healthcare to construction and from e-commerce to education.
+We advise on optimal pricing strategies, design scalable technical architectures, and implement the security measures that match the requirements of your target market.
+Our expertise in cloud-native technologies ensures your platform grows with your customer base without compromising on performance, availability, or security.

 Frequently asked questions